inutano/sra-star-rsem/analysis/processing/readcount/cwl/README.md

     --run_ids SRR1274306
 ```

-We recommend to make a job configuration file by `--make-template` which makes your life easier:
+Generating a job configuration file by `--make-template` is recommended to make your life easier:

 ```
 $ cwltool --make-template rsem_wf.cwl > job_conf.yaml